 Testing of Medium Voltage Cable Joints: From Standards to Real-World Performance

 Driven by electrification, the integration of renewable energy sources and growing grid congestion, medium voltage networks are operating under more complex and dynamic conditions than ever before.
-Load profiles are less predictable, utilisation levels are higher, and failure tolerance is decreasing.
+Load profiles are less predictable, utilisation levels are higher and failure tolerance is decreasing.
 In addition, climate-related factors such as soil conditions, moisture levels and temperature variations introduce additional stress on underground infrastructure.

 Standards governing MV cable joint testing and performance validation